-COMPASS is the computerized English & Math placement exam at Seattle Central Community College.
+COMPASS is the computerized English & Math placement exam at Seattle Central College.
 All tests are multiple–choice and done with a keyboard and / or mouse.

 COMPASS Prep for College Success